#Minter Suite Supplemental Information

 The information below is generally most relevant for Engine core contract admins.

-# Auction Reset Process
+#Auction Reset Process

-A subset of minters utilize automated, scheduled auctions to distribute artwork to collectors.
+A subset of minters utilizes automated, scheduled auctions to distribute artwork to collectors.
 The auction reset process is a mechanism that allows artists to pause and reschedule their auction, within certain limitations, if an issue arises during a live project release.
 Example situations may be:

 • Unexpected website downtime